Chronic Care Management

-Chronic care management is a major component of primary care that promotes better health and reduces overall healthcare costs.
-Chronic Care Management (CCM) is defined as the non-face-to-face services provided to Medicare beneficiaries who have multiple (two or more), significant chronic conditions.
+Chronic care management (CCM) is a major component of primary care that promotes better health and reduces overall healthcare costs.
+CCM is offered to Medicare beneficiaries who suffer from two or more chronic conditions.
+The service is performed over the phone or through email, allowing patients to receive pain management advice without having to leave their home.

 What does chronic care management cover?